Applicants and Licensees / Seed-to-sale Tracking

 Can I transfer seeds or clones to another license?

-Yes, seeds and clones that are under eight inches can be transferred to a different license.
-Once a plant is tagged in Metrc, it must remain under that license.
+Yes, Licensees may transfer seeds and clones to a different license.
+Once a Licensee tags a plant in Metrc, however, it must remain under that license.

 Can I bring in New Genetic Material that is outside of Metrc?